TosbackCgusBridge-Bot/CGUs-versions/Nickjr/Privacy Policy.md

 Collect super power shapes, avoid obstacles &. speed past Dump Truck to win!

-Guppies School Rocks Pack
+Get Your Guppies Fan Club Kit!

-It's just for Fan Club Members.
-Sign up today, it's FREE!
+When you sign up for the Bubble Guppies fan club, it's FREE!

 Enter to Win Umi Toys!